SQLAlchemy 2.0 Documentation

 returned as well.

-Changed in version 2.0: the Oracle backend has full support for RETURNING on parity with other backends.
+Changed in version 2.0: the Oracle Database backend has full support for RETURNING on parity with other backends.

 ON UPDATE CASCADE¶

-Oracle doesn’t have native ON UPDATE CASCADE functionality.
+Oracle Database doesn’t have native ON UPDATE CASCADE functionality.
 A trigger based solution is available at https://web.archive.org/web/20090317041251/https://asktom.oracle.com/tkyte/update_cascade/index.html

 When using the SQLAlchemy ORM, the ORM has limited ability to manually issue cascading updates - specify ForeignKey objects using the “deferrable=True, initially=’deferred’” keyword arguments, and specify “passive_updates=False” on each relationship().

-Oracle 8 Compatibility¶
+Oracle Database 8 Compatibility¶

 Warning